 If the PCs already visited the winery and Krezk.
 They could be level 6 or 7.
 It really depends because of the sandbox nature of Curse of Strahd.
 I hope they are because this battle is guilty of many TPKs in the module.

 This encounter will really reward adventurers who are cautious and take things slowly.
 A stealthy character can gather a lot of intel about the place due to the fact that the ravens caged near the hut won’t stop making noise.
-Hopefully they can explore up until the hut and discover the greenish light that radiates through the hut’s floor.
+Hopefully they can get close hut and discover the greenish light that radiates through the hut’s floor.

 This battle consists of Baba Lysaga, the Animated Hut and seven scarecrows.
 It will be too much for an unprepared party.
 The hut is the toughest enemy, with HP 263 and AC16.
 It’s average damage will be the hardest the party members will be hit in a while.
 The hut has two main weak spots.
 If a PC manages to get inside of it and snatch the gem from the cavity, the hut is done for.
 The other alternative is for a spellcaster to cast Dispel Magic on the hut itself to render it unconscious for one minute.
 Probably enough to focus on the next biggest threat.